cherylhughey/Leaflet.markercluster/README.md

 });
 ```

-#### Other clusters methods
+#### Other Clusters Methods
 * **getChildCount**: Returns the total number of markers contained within that cluster.
 * **getAllChildMarkers(storage: array | undefined, ignoreDraggedMarker: boolean | undefined)**: Returns an array of all markers contained within this cluster (storage will be used if provided).
 If ignoreDraggedMarker is true and there is currently a marker dragged, the dragged marker will not be included in the array.
 * **spiderfy**: Spiderfies the child markers of this cluster
 * **unspiderfy**: Unspiderfies a cluster (opposite of spiderfy)

-## Handling LOTS of markers
+## Handling LOTS of Markers
-The Clusterer can handle 10,000 or even 50,000 markers (in chrome).
-IE9 has some issues with 50,000.
+The Clusterer can handle 10,000 or even 50,000 markers (in Chrome).
+The IE9 (legacy browser) had some issues with 50,000.
 - [realworld 10,000 example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-realworld.10000.html)
 - [realworld 50,000 example](https://leaflet.github.io/Leaflet.markercluster/example/marker-clustering-realworld.50000.html)

-Note: these two examples use the `chunkedLoading` option set to true in order to avoid locking the browser for a long time.
+Note: These two examples use the `chunkedLoading` option set to true in order to avoid locking the browser for a long time.

 ## License